FAQs

 We are currently only shipping I Am Nurtured products within the United States and to Canada.
 We do not ship to P.O.
 Boxes.
 Please let us know if you’d like us to start shipping to your area.

 Once you experience the difference, you may not be able to stop yourself from telling all your mom friends about I Am Nurtured supplements!
 Many of our customers say they are eager to show friends how easy & life-changing it is to nurture themselves.
-If you’re interested in becoming an ambassador and earning commission on every sale that comes in because of you, please let us know!
-On our contact page fill in your information at the top of the contact form, select “refer a friend” from the drop down, then in the message box, let us know you’re interested in our ambassador program.
-We’ll send you a link to sign up and start earning commission on any sales that come in using your unique code!
+If you’re interested in becoming an ambassador and earning commission on every sale that comes in because of you, please sign up here: Affiliate Sign Up You'll start earning commission on any sales that come in using your unique code!

 All I Am Nurtured supplements are made in an FDA registered, CGMP approved facility in the United States.
 I Am Nurtured, and all supplement companies, must comply with FDA regulations for manufacturing our products.
 Our product labels and literature must also comply with FDA regulations.
 The FDA also requires allergen labeling, and reporting of adverse events, which I Am Nurtured complies with.